rimsila/kitten-app/README.md

   - Write tests for some react-native component and utils
   - Store kitten data in redux state and support offline mode and auto refetch when online

-I have tried at my best in 2 days to completed.
+I have tried at my best in a few days to completed.
 Sorry for a bit late submit due to I have very busy in working days, I have try to setup React Native architecture with latest and following best practice.

 Thank you for your giving me the great opportunity to try to do KittenApp with React native.